gadaxmagicgadax/graphql4iosdk/README.md

 NOTE: To get near a real situation, I prepared a database using the HR sample data provided by mysql here: [HR data](https://dev.mysql.com/doc/employee/en/)

-I just added a field to the employee table (fiscal_code) and populated it with kind random data.
+I just added a field to the employee table (fiscal_code) and populated it with random data.

 I created an additional schema in MySql database where I created a view (called messages) getting data from the employees table and returnig results with the necessary fields to compose messages for iosdk.